 The reason?
 Because I saw some articles regarding the drama on Xin.MSN.
 How was it?
 I didn’t find it cute until it was up to episode 5.
 Not that I don’t like the main characters, but I found some of the misunderstandings kind of senseless.
 Okay, very senseless.
 It was like they were playing these really childish games with getting back at each other.
 After they sorted it out like two adults, I started to focus on their relationship more.
-AND believe me when I say I appreciate variety of formulas added into the plot as well as characters so it wouldn’t just be a few of them only, BUT the whole family situation was just insane.
-Possibly because it was closer to real life stuffs than the whole everyone has a great family and is singing the Barney song?
+AND believe me when I say I appreciate a variety of formulas added into the plot as well as characters so it wouldn’t just be a few of them only, BUT the whole family situation was just insane.
+Possibly because it was closer to real-life stuff than the whole everyone had a great family and was singing the Barney song?
 YET It was just too much.
 Not only that, but they also added more and more, especially annoying third parties.

 - Eelyn Kok as Song Yi Yi (宋依依).
 Mixed feelings at times, but I rooted for her when she was upset with her husband for making a fuss about the red packet that she gave Xin Xin for the wedding.
 Not to mention how she soon grew some backbone near the end.
 I thought there was no purpose for her constant apologizing yet later she managed to turn things around with her husband and help Xin Xin at least partially.
 It made me have some faith in them actually being a family.

 - Xiang Yun as Liu Xiu Ying (刘秀英).
-I don’t know what to think of her at times.
-I do pity her because of how she was suffering from such harsh conditions, always feeling paranoid, not being able to help herself, and not wanting to be alone, etc. YET she was driving me insane too.
+I didn’t know what to think of her at times.
+I did pity her because of how she was suffering from such harsh conditions, always feeling paranoid, not being able to help herself, and not wanting to be alone, etc. YET she was driving me insane too.
 I guess it was more realistic that way with how she was driven to insanity with constant changes in her life.
-But I stop sympathizing with her as the story progress, was just happy things didn’t happen at times, that’s all.
-Then I think her talk with Xiao Yi’s father about her being so selfish throughout, wanting Xin Xin all to herself made somewhat of a difference.
-Possibly through one another’s relationship, they found courage to deal with more matters, especially how she was willing to let go hence her condition not so paranoid anymore.
+But I stopped sympathizing with her as the story progressed, was just happy things didn’t happen at times, that was all.
+Then I thought her talk with Xiao Yi’s father about her being so selfish throughout, wanting Xin Xin all to herself made somewhat of a difference.
+Possibly through one another’s relationship, they found the courage to deal with more matters, especially how she was willing to let go hence her condition not so paranoid anymore.

 - May Phua as Su Xiao Lian (苏孝莲).
 At first, I thought it was a bit funny that she was desperately wanting to find a match for her brother.
 Yet when she accused Xin Xin of causing her father to move out, I wanted to slap her.
 I honestly did.
 Seriously, I was rooting for Yan Ling the whole while she was saying those words to Xiao Lian in episode 9 when she was defending Xin Xin when Xiao Lian attacked Xin Xin.
 Anyway, what Yan Ling said was right, she should be the one scolding at herself yet she was saying that Xiao Yi and Xin Xin were selfish for neglecting their parents?
 Who was she talking about, herself?
-AND as the story progressed, I just want to slap her even more, even when she miscarried.
+AND as the story progressed, I just wanted to slap her even more, even when she miscarried.
 YES, call me heartless but I didn’t feel sorry for her at all.
 What the heck?
 Taking care of her father and that was the reason for the miscarriage?
 Yeah right!
 She went out shopping and bought such high heels.
 Like the old man didn’t do half of the chores around the house himself.
-She’s sooo much like her mother, always blaming others for her own mistakes.
-And regarding her comments about hitting it off with Ruan Feng since day one is just a pile of crap.
+She was sooo much like her mother, always blaming others for her own mistakes.
+And regarding her comments about hitting it off with Ruan Feng since day one was just a pile of crap.
 Honestly?
 She just found Ruan Feng easy to twist since Ruan Feng would want to be all obedient so others would like her.
-It’s nothing more than a set of business transactions with buying Ruan Reng and all.
-As long as Ruan Feng could take care of her father, then she doesn’t have to.
+It was nothing more than a set of business transactions with buying Ruan Reng and all.
+As long as Ruan Feng could take care of her father, then she didn’t have to.
 Again, another set of stupid excuses to shrug off her own responsibilities.
 Not only was she willing to buy a bride for her brother BUT also wanted to sell her brother off.
-(This is regarding how she said she would help Ruan Feng to win Xiao Yi’s heart, that’s major back-stabbing all right.)
-But why was I still surprise?
-She could toss her father aside and treat her mother in law like that.
-(Even if the mother in law was throwing a tantrum BUT her lack of trying to get along with her mother in law or caring for her showed her insincerity to the max.)
-And I was somewhat disappointed when the series end that she didn’t confess at least to her wrongdoings throughout.
-YET when I think of it more carefully, I thought it was more projecting real life.
+(This was regarding how she said she would help Ruan Feng to win Xiao Yi’s heart, that was major backstabbing all right.)
+But why was I still surprised?
+She could toss her father aside and treat her mother-in-law like that.
+(Even if the mother-in-law was throwing a tantrum BUT her lack of trying to get along with her mother-in-law or caring for her showed her insincerity to the max.)
+And I was somewhat disappointed when the series ended that she didn’t confess at least to her wrongdoings throughout.
+YET when I thought of it more carefully, I thought it was more projecting real life.
 Some people will continue to go through life with that attitude.
 It was ingrained in her by her mother throughout all these years so how could she turn a new leaf just like that, right?

 - Zzen Zhang as Hong Zhi Guo (洪治国).
 I don’t know if I wanted to hate him for his despicable, manipulated ways or hate others for believing him so easily.
 At least they didn’t drag his situation out to the last episode.
 Having him returned was already bad enough.
 Or perhaps aside from having that test with trust, that was it for Xiao Yi and Xin Xin?
 Because I saw no purpose for this guy to come back aside from that one time how Xiao Yi saved Xin Xin from that spoiled brat.